Introduction

 Project Tree

-script files dispatched in directories, where each file and directory are their own area.
+This project format consists of a tree of *.mel script files dispatched in directories, where each file and directory are their own area.

 my_project/